NLnetLabs/nsd-manual/source/reference/grammar.rst

                 current_parser->minimum = DEFAULT_TTL;
         };

-The semantic actions in the grammer store the RR data for processing by the zone compiler.
+The semantic actions in the grammar store the RR data for processing by the zone compiler.
 The resulting database is then used by NSD the serve the data.